pandacms/panda_cms/README.md

 * To date, this has only been tested with Rails 7.1 and 7.2.
 * There may be conflicts if you're not using Tailwind CSS on the frontend.
 Please report this.
-* If you change your login path from `/admin` the GitHub application we supply won't work on first login, so probably don't do that until you're setup!

 ## Contributing